What Is The Difference Between Gross Income And Total Income

 Difference Between Gross Income and Total Income

-Taxation calculation and investment in tax-saving schemes is important annual exercises if you are earning money.
-In this country, you may at times feel overwhelmed with the many tax jargons and numerous deductions.
-For example, the gross total income (or gross income) and total income, which literally means the same thing.
-However, legal meanings may differ.
+Tax calculation and investment in tax-saving schemes are important annual exercises if you are earning money.
+In this country, you may at times feel overwhelmed by the many tax jargon and numerous deductions.
+For example, Gross Total Income (GTI) and Total Income may sound similar, but they have different legal meanings.

 Key Takeaways

-2. GTI includes salary, rental income, business profits, capital gains, and income from other sources, along with carry-forward losses and clubbed income.
+• GTI includes salary, rental income, business profits, capital gains, and income from other sources, after set-off of losses

-3. Total Income is derived by subtracting deductions (under Sections 80C to 80U) from GTI, and tax is levied based on this final amount.
+• Total Income is derived by subtracting deductions (under Sections 80C to 80U) from GTI, and tax is levied based on this final amount

-4. Taxation varies based on income sources, such as house property income (deductions for home loan interest), agricultural income (added for slab determination but not taxed), and gifts (taxable above ₹50,000 from non-relatives).
+• Taxation varies by income type: house property (home loan interest), agricultural income (for rate purposes in some cases), and gifts (taxable above ₹50,000 from non-relatives

-5. Smart investments in tax-saving instruments like PPF, ELSS, health insurance, and education loans can help reduce taxable income and optimise tax liability.
+• Smart investments in tax-saving instruments like PPF, ELSS, health insurance, and education loans can help reduce taxable income and optimise tax liability

 Meaning of Gross Total Income & Total Income